mila-iqia/babyai/README.md

 ## About this Project

 BabyAI is an open-ended grounded language acquisition effort at [Mila](https://mila.quebec/en/).
 The current BabyAI platform was designed to study data-effiency of existing methods under the assumption that a human provides all teaching signals
 (i.e. demonstrations, rewards, etc.).
-For more information, see the paper (COMING SOON).
+For more information, see the paper (http://arxiv.org/abs/1810.08272).